 Nick is one of the leading UK and international advisers to law firms on business issues, strategy, leadership and management.
 In addition to matters of strategy, Nick has a particular interest in law firm governance, partner compensation, partnership performance criteria and partner development.
 He regularly leads or facilitates strategy days, retreats, partner conferences, practice group retreats and away days.

 Nick Jarrett-Kerr LL.B is a specialist adviser to law firms and professional services firms world-wide on issues of strategy, governance and leadership development as well as all important business issues facing firms as they compete in difficult market conditions.
 Nick is a member of Edge International, a leading global consultancy to law firms.
 In the last twelve years, he has established himself as one of the leading UK and international advisers to law firms.
-He has been involved full-time in professional service firm management for over twenty years.
+He has been involved full-time in professional service firm management for over twenty five years.

 He is a regular writer and speaker on management and leadership topics with an emphasis on strategic and business planning, as well as issues of governance and structure, partner compensation and strategy execution.
 Prior to becoming a consultant, Nick (who is a UK solicitor by training) was for eight years the Chief Executive Partner of Bevan Ashford, a leading regional firm in Great Britain, during a period of enormous growth starting in the depths of the 1989-1992 recession.